Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts nyquist

 The Nyquist Connection Is Real

-I spent time verifying that the Nyquist analogy holds up before I published the paper (DOI: 10.5281/zenodo.19152668).
-Here's the key parallel that made it click for me:
+I checked that the Nyquist analogy holds before I published the paper (DOI: 10.5281/zenodo.19152668).
+Here is the key parallel that made it clear: